 A DDoS attack is like an unexpected traffic jam that clogs up the highway, stopping the regular traffic from reaching its destination.

 Unlike other cyberattacks, distributed denial of service attacks is not attempted to breach security.
-Rather, they aim in making the website and server unreachable to legit users.
-DDoS can also be used as a smokescreen for other activities that work on taking down the security appliances and breaching the security permitted of the target.
+Instead, they aim to make the website and server unreachable to legit users.
+DDoS can also be used as a smokescreen for other activities that take down the security appliances and breach the target's permitted security.

 A successful DDoS is highly noticeable and impacts the entire user base online.
-Because of this reason, DDoS is considered to be a popular weapon of choice to hackers, cyber vandals, or anyone that is looking to make a point.
+Because of this reason, DDoS is considered a popular weapon of choice for hackers, cyber vandals, or anyone looking to make a point.

-Disturbed Denial of Service attacks either come in short bursts or as repetitive assaults, either way, they impact a lot on a website or the business, and the impact can last for a few days or even months while the organisation attempts to recover.
-DDoS is extremely destructive for online organizations.
-It can lead to a lot of revenue loss, it can erode consumer trust, businesses are forced to spend a lot of money in compensation, and lastly, it leads to reputation damage.
+Disturbed Denial of Service attacks either come in short bursts or as repetitive assaults.
+Either way, they impact a lot on a website or the business, and the impact can last for a few days or even months while the organisation attempts to recover.
+DDoS is highly destructive to online organisations.
+It can lead to a lot of revenue loss, erode consumer trust, businesses are forced to spend a lot of money in compensation, and lastly, it leads to reputation damage.

 How does a DDoS work?

 These attacks are carried out with networks that have internet connections.
-These networks include computers and IoT devices that have been infected with malware that allows these networks to be controlled by attackers.
+These networks include computers and IoT devices that have been infected with malware, allowing these networks to be controlled by attackers.
 The individual devices are known as bots, and a group of the bot is called a botnet.